Middle School Implementation

 Conduct a Civics Audit of Your Current Curriculum

 Schools that have been making instructional shifts consistent with the 2016 Illinois Social Science standards are well-positioned to meet the requirements of the new 6-8 civics mandate.
-Use this Civics Audit document to identify the assets of your current instructional program and discern where you might enhance your current practice.
+Use our standards and mandates resources to identify the assets of your current instructional program and discern where you might enhance your current practice.

 Like the implementation of the high school course, The Robert R. McCormick Foundation proposes a three-year, $3 million plan ($1 million annually) to help middle school teachers, schools, and districts incorporate a civics course in grades 6, 7, or 8.
 Highlights include: